therealizzi/earworm/README.md

 <strong>3.
 PROJECT SCOPE</strong>

 Once the problem statement was complete, we needed to begin scoping out the work.
-We did it in the following steps:
+We did this in the following steps:
+<p></p>

-a.
-We agreed what features we wanted at a high-level
+<ul>a.
+We agreed what features we wanted at a high-level </ul>
-b.
-We separated to research the plausibility of each of those features
+<ul>b.
+We separated to research the plausibility of each of those features </ul>
-c.
-We reunited to compare the findings from our individual research
+<ul>c.
+We reunited to compare the findings from our individual research </ul>
-d.
-We did some group research on more complex topics or feature decisions
+<ul>d.
+We did some group research on more complex topics or feature decisions </ul>
-e.
-We refreshed our scope - removing and adding features
+<ul>e.
+We refreshed our scope - removing and adding features </ul>

-Aaaand so we pulled the trigger....
+Aaaand we pulled the trigger....

  --------------------------------------------------------------------------------------------------------------------------------------

 <strong>4.
 TEAM ORGANIZATION</strong>

-As the team was scoping the work, we naturally began to research topics that were of interest to us.
-Those early discussions resulted in a natural work-flow as we began to organize ourselves for the technical build-out of EarWorm.
+As the team was scoping the work, we began by researching topics that were of interest to us individually.
+Those early discussions resulted in a natural work-flow, as we began to organize ourselves for the technical build-out of EarWorm.
 It went like this:

-From the onset, Bryan was interested in music players and Materialize.
+From the onset, <strong>Bryan</strong> was interested in music players and Materialize.
 When the music players didn't pan out (due to issues out of his control), Bryan doubled-down on the Materialize scope and began to dig into the Wikipedia API.

-Pursuing his interests in live concerts, Raf took on the BandsInTown interface, and contacted the company by email to request API access.
+Pursuing his interests in live concerts, <strong>Raf</strong> took on the BandsInTown interface, and contacted the company by email to request API access.
 Once granted, he coded the AJAX for the BIT API and also integrated CORS-anywhere (a critical piece of EarWorm's technology)

-As the tip of the spear, Laura began testing lyric recognition from MusixMatch.
+As the tip of the spear, <strong>Laura</strong> began testing lyric recognition from MusixMatch.
 She developed the first critical JS plug-in, which would be required to feed data to the rest of the queries.
 She finished early and then switched focus to more front-end.

-Chasing his wildest dreams, Israel tackled the Google Maps API.
+Chasing his wildest dreams, <strong>Israel</strong> tackled the Google Maps API.
 This challenge proved to be sufficient, and he spent many happy hours fixing errors and chasing bugs on marker displays.
 The result was also sufficient.

 In the beginning, each of the team members focused exclusively on back-end execution with their respective APIs.
 Once Bryan had the Materialize front-end setup and the basic JS was working, the team members took turns tweaking and enhancing the UI.